zarr-developers/blog/_posts/2026-03-05-zarr-governance-update.markdown

 2. The Zarr Specification will be governed by a separate Spec Committee.
 The Spec Committee’s responsibilities are to
    1. Manage changes to the Zarr core Specification
    2. Maintain the list of Zarr Extensions
-3. Each Affiliated Software Project will be governed independently by a Core Developers Group (GDC) and will adhere to a simple governance process defined in a standardized document (below for more detail), without oversight from the ZSC.
+3. Each Affiliated Software Project will be governed independently by a Core Developers Group (CDG) and will adhere to a simple governance process defined in a standardized document (below for more detail), without oversight from the ZSC.
 4. We are introducing a simple and transparent process for welcoming new Affiliated Software Projects.
 5. Non-affiliated Software Projects can of course continue to do their own thing however they wish, outside the boundaries of this framework, with whatever governance (or lack thereof) they choose.
 Non-affiliated projects are not eligible for direct funding via NumFocus.
 We welcome and encourage all Zarr-related projects to become affiliated.